CumulusNetworks/docs/content/cumulus-netq-49/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ---
 ## netq show adaptive-routing config

 Displays a list of switches that are running adaptive routing and RoCE settings for those switches.
-The second form of this command displays a list of interfaces on the switch and their configurations.
+The second form of this command displays whether or not adaptive routing is running at the interface-level.
 ### Syntax

 ```